riti1302/OCR-correction/README.md

 # OCR-correction
-We proposed an end-to-end method for correcting errors in annotation affected documents images.
-For detailed understanding please refer to the [thesis]('thesis.pdf')
+We proposed an end-to-end method for correcting errors in annotation affected document images.
+For detailed understanding please refer to our [thesis]('thesis.pdf').

 ### Prerequisites